convox/docs/docs/gen1/scaling.md

 ---
 title: "Scaling"
+description: "Gen 1 (End of Life): How to scale Gen 1 Convox application concurrency, memory, CPU, and Rack instance count, including autoscaling."
 ---

+# Scaling

+> **This page documents Generation 1, which has reached End of Life.** Gen 1 apps use `docker-compose.yml`.
+For current documentation, see [Scaling](/scaling/scaling).

 Convox allows you to scale your application's concurrency, memory allocation, and the resources available in the underlying Rack.